 Comparing for example to the Nikkor 18-55mm f3.5-5.6 VR II your picture taken with 55mm zoom by Sigma 17-70mm f2.8-4.5 DC Macro is still much brighter.
 I believe, that More light for 55mm picture can provide the Sigma 17-70mm HSM models with maximum f4.0 aperture.
 Possibly the value should correspond to f3.6 or even f3.4 aperture instead of f3.8.

-Sigma 17-70mm f2.8-4.5 DC Macro has basically one, but quite big disadventage.
+Sigma 17-70mm f2.8-4.5 DC Macro has basically one, but quite a big disadvantage.
 This is a light fall, that may disrupt your photo in darker conditions.
-For instance when you look on the pic.30 you can see darkening area in the both top corners.
-This is an example of terrible light fall in this Sigma 17-70mm lens.
+For instance when you look at the pic.30 you can see darkening areas in both top corners.
+This is an example of a terrible light fall in this Sigma 17-70mm lens.

 The light fall in Sigma 17-70mm f2.8-4.5 DC Macro for 17mm is terrible.
 To avoid this disadvantage you must change the aperture or zoom (Pic.
 31), although you cannot get rid of this totally.
-Probably the best combination is 50mm f5.6, but most of pictures, that I used to make has been taken with 17mm zoom.
+Probably the best combination is 50mm f5.6, but most of the pictures, that I used to make have been taken with 17mm zoom.

 The light fall in Sigma 17-70mm f2.8-4.5 DC Macro appears when your framed area is dark and quite plain-colored (Pic.
 30, 34, 35).

-When your capturing view includes many objects with different level of light the light fall feature dissapear or at least is much harder to see (Pic.
+When your capturing view includes many objects with different levels of light the light fall feature disappears or at least is much harder to see (Pic.
 36) likewise to strong light conditions during the daytime (Pic.
 37-39).
-However there are some exclusions, especially when our framing area is on the opposite side of the sunlight (Pic.
+However, there are some exclusions, especially when our framing area is on the opposite side of the sunlight (Pic.
 40).

-Even when we spot some darkening in the corners of the picture taken in daylight conditions not alter the fact, that strong light prevent the photo from darkening feature unless you will select small aperture and very short exposition.
+Even when we spot some darkening in the corners of the picture taken in daylight conditions not alter the fact, that strong light prevents the photo from darkening feature unless you will select the small aperture and very short exposition.